 Dr. Rashidian studies trafficking of the immune cells in the tumor microenvironment and how the immune system responds to cancer and cancer treatment.
-He is interested in immunology, imaging, and chemical biology.
-He started the Rashidian Lab at the Dana-Farber Cancer Institute in summer of 2019.
+Mohammad is interested in immunology, imaging, and chemical biology.
+He started his Lab at the Dana-Farber Cancer Institute in summer of 2019.

 Taha Rakhshandehroo ACS postdoctoral fellow